 Accident Resource Center of Michigan

 Michigan car accidents are a major cause of death and multiple injuries to pedestrians.
-Most pedestrian fatalities occur primarily after dark on local streets or state highways.
+More than three-quarters (76-77%) of pedestrian fatalities occur after dark, primarily on local streets or state highways.
 Multiple injuries involving pedestrians are a frequent result of car and truck crashes because the pedestrian usually sustains two distinct impacts: one from the vehicle that strikes the pedestrian and a second impact when the pedestrian hits the ground.
 Multiple injuries to a pedestrian can include wounds to the bones and joints, internal injuries, trauma to the skin and muscles, and injuries to the brain and spinal cord.
 Multiple injuries sustained by the pedestrians often result in death.
-If a pedestrian survives a Michigan auto accident, she or he often faces long-term medical treatment, loss of wages and difficulties with normal daily activities.
+One in four pedestrian deaths (25%) is the result of a hit-and-run crash.

 If you, a friend or loved one are a victim of a Michigan pedestrian accident, it is important that you speak with an experienced Michigan pedestrian accident lawyer to learn about how you can protect your rights.
 Complete the online form for a free case evaluation or call the toll-free of The Law Offices of Henry M. Hanflik at 1 (888) 905-4632.